The Best Paleo Carnitas Ever

 My big Christmas present this year (thanks, husband!) was a classic round Le Crueset French Oven.
 I don’t know how I’ve been cooking without one all of these years.
 I love how I can brown something without grease spattering all over the stove top (because I do have an issue with that).
 And if needed, I can easily transfer my dish to the oven.
 Another advantage is that food cooks really evenly in a Dutch oven.
 It’s so versatile and an all-around awesome addition to our kitchen.
 I use it almost daily to brown meat, braise meat, make stews and regularly make these carnitas.

-Best Carnitas Ever
+The Best Paleo Carnitas Ever

 We served these with Zenbelly’s Plantain Tortillas and a cabbage slaw.